flpm/oak/output/lists/subjects.md

     name: about Photography
     title: 'Theme: Photography'
     subtitle: Books about photography and photographers
-    description: 'I have 1 book about Photography in my bookshelf.
+    description: 'I have 1 book about Photography in my personal library.

       ### Titles: